ScilifelabDataCentre/dds_cli/docs/procedures/new_release.md

 > - If there is no warning from the DDS and there is an error, the first thing they should do is verify that the `dds-cli` version is up to date

 ## Automatic Release Drafts
 When changes are pushed to `dev` or `master`, a Draft Release is created/updated.
 The draft will be displayed here: https://github.com/ScilifelabDataCentre/dds_cli/releases.
-The draft release will also have a suggestion for what the next version should be, based on PR labels.
+The draft will also have a suggestion for what the next version should be, based on PR labels.

 ## Go through these steps